 Recommended Reading: 8 Tricks to Creating Engaging Content

 But engagement shouldn’t happen by accident.
-It should be the result of careful planning.
-Here are some ideas to help you with achieving it:
+It should be the result of careful planning to provide an optimal user experience.
+Here are some ideas to help you achieve it:

 - Review whether other top-ranking content features any engagement elements (videos, visuals, graphs, etc.)